ssmithx/btc-market-stall/README.md

 Great resources:
 https://x.com/NoWasteBTCsigns
-Ask for the farmer's market startup kit
+Ask for the farmer's market startup kit - stickers, banners, paperweights.

+We found bringing BLOCKS OF COPPER attracted loads of people.
+Coined it the 'hard money cafe' and we're going to be giving away coffee and selling https://sats.coffee

-Arrive a bit early so give plenty of time to setup.
+Arrive a bit early to give plenty of time to setup.
-Bring a cooler with drinks and snacks you can sit on.
+Bring a cooler with drinks and snacks you can sit on and a camp chair

 Have things to give away and start conversations.
 You are in a public place with friendly people!
+Use river.com.
+Create an account and buy some bitcoin.
+Give away bitcoin via river links.
+They expire if they aren't claimed.
+If they create a river account to cliam it, you get bitcoin as a referral.